oschrenk/notes/nosql.md

 ## Notes ##

 - persistence vs non-persistence, i.e., some NoSQL technologies are entirely in-memory data stores
-- Be ready to deal with no standard interface like JDBC/ODBC or standarized query language like SQL; every NoSQL tool has a different interface
+- Be ready to deal with no standard interface like JDBC/ODBC or standardized query language like SQL; every NoSQL tool has a different interface
 - web-scale/large-scale NoSQL systems are distributed across dozens to hundreds of servers and networks as opposed to a shared database system
 - Get used to the possibly uncomfortable realization that you won’t know where data lives (most of the time)
 - Get used to the fact that data may not always be consistent; ‘eventually consistent’ is one of the key elements of the BASE model